antarctica/PolarRoute/doc/source/sections/Configuration.rst

 In this section we will outline the standard structure for a configuration file used in all portions of the RoutePlanner software.

 Outlined below is an example configuration file for running the RoutePlanner.
-Using this as a template we will go through each of the definitions in turn, descibing what each portion does with the subsections in the manual given by the main sections in the configuration file.
+Using this as a template we will go through each of the definitions in turn, describing what each portion does with the subsections in the manual given by the main sections in the configuration file.
 ::
    {
       "Mesh_info":{